blinkinput/blinkinput-android/README.md

 Note that scanning region only reflects to native code - it does not have any impact on user interface.
 You are required to create a matching user interface that will visualize the same scanning region you set here.

 ##### `setLicenseKey(String licenseKey)`
 This method sets the license key that will unlock all features of the native library.
-You can obtain your license key from [blinkOCR website](https://microblink.com/ocr).
+You can obtain your license key from [Microblink website](http://microblink.com/login).

 ##### `setLicenseKey(String licenseKey, String licenseOwner)`
 Use this method to set a license key that is bound to a license owner, not the application package name.
 You will use this method when you obtain a license key that allows you to use _BlinkOCR_ SDK in multiple applications.
-You can obtain your license key from [blinkOCR website](https://microblink.com/ocr).
+You can obtain your license key from [Microblink website](http://microblink.com/login).

 ## <a name="directAPI"></a> Using direct API for recognition of android Bitmaps